sqybi/SQYBI.com/README.md

 - Use `npm run write-translations -- --locale {target_locale}` to append new translation items.
 - Translate them by yourself.

+## Fonts

+This site uses `Noto Serif SC` and `JetBrains Mono` as default font.

+Use `npm run download-fonts` to download and upgrade fonts from Google Fonts.
+Update `custom-font.css.template` if necessary.

 ## Upgrade Docusaurus

 There will be an alert like this if new version of Docusaurus released: